25 interesting facts about Colombia

 Of course, our journey through Cartagena, Santa Marta, Taganga, Medellin, Guatapé, Popayán and San Agustín warranted more than the two weeks we had planned.

-Our friends and family were worried about us staying in this historically volatile land but we found a lively and absorbing country that was as intriguing as its more frequented neighbours.
+Our friends and family were worried about us staying in this historically volatile land.
+Still, we found a lively and absorbing country as intriguing as its more frequented neighbours.

 Interesting facts about Colombia